hmeressa/hmeressa/README.md

 ## About Me

-* 🌍 I am Hiluf Meressa, a Full stack software Engineer.
+* 🌍 I am Hiluf Meressa, a Software Engineer.

 * 💼 I have worked in various complex projects including SaaS, ERP, CRM.